 Yes, it will be hard some days, but the practice of choosing joy will get easier the more you practice it.

 My joy stems from Jesus.
-Not only does He love me with an unfailing love and He has covered all my sin with His blood, He has provided food for my family!
-He’s provided a warm house for me to cook in!
-He’s provided knives and pots to prepare and cook nutritious food.
-He’s given me life and health and the knowledge to preserve those.
-He’s given me my family to care for.
+Not only does He love me with an unfailing love and covered all my sin with His blood, He has provided food for my family!
+I have a warm house to cook in!
+This warm house is filled with knives and pots to prepare and cook nutritious food.
+Beyond the physical things in my life, He’s given me life, health and knowledge to live each day to the fullest.
+To top it off: He’s given me my family to care for.

 With all those gifts, how can I not choose to be joyful?